Shubhamparashar/Elevator-system/README.md

 # Elevator-system

-Steps to stepup and deploy
+1. Steps to stepup and deploy\

-Create database in your postgres with any name
+	a.
+Create database in your postgres with any name\
-Add you database creds in the .env
+	b.
+Add you database creds in the .env\
-You need to install python 3.10
+	c.
+You need to install python 3.10\
-Create new virtual env using cmd “virtualenv -p python3.10 venv” Activate virtual environment “source venv/bin/activate” Install requirement from requirement.txt “pip install -r requirement.txt” Create migrations file on database using “./manage.py makemigrations  elevator_app” Run migrations  “./manage.py migrate  elevator_app” After that you can start the project using “./manage.py runserver”
+	d.
+Create new virtual env using cmd “virtualenv -p python3.10 venv”\
+	e.
+Activate virtual environment “source venv/bin/activate”\
+	f.
+Install requirement from requirement.txt “pip install -r requirement.txt”\
+	g.
+Create migrations file on database using “./manage.py makemigrations  elevator_app”\
+	h.
+Run migrations  “./manage.py migrate  elevator_app”\
+	i.
+After that you can start the project using “./manage.py runserver”

-Database modeling:-
+2. Database modeling:-

-For database models(Entity) I used two models
+	For database models(Entity) I used two models \
-The first Elevator is the primary model which handles all the elevator’s state and The Second is FloorRequest which handles the request
+	The first Elevator is the primary model which handles all the elevator’s state and \
+	The Second is FloorRequest which handles the request

+	a.
 Elevator have the following according to my understanding of the problem

-Movement : which stores the movement to current Elevator
+	Movement : which stores the movement to current Elevator  \
-floor : which at which floor elevator is on
+	floor : which at which floor elevator is on\
-Doors_open : state of door is closed or open requests : stores the request associated with elevator available : is avialabe to sever other requests Operational : is working or not
+	Doors_open : state of door is closed or open\
+	requests : stores the request associated with elevator\
+	available : is avialabe to sever other requests\
+	Operational : is working or not\

-FloorRequest is pretty simple just holds the requests
+	b.
+FloorRequest is pretty simple just holds the requests\

-Service layer(ElevatorSystemController):-
+3. Service layer(ElevatorSystemController):-

 	It handling most of the main logic like initilization, finding optimal elevator and call elevator

 API Endpoints:-